 Monday–Friday 9:00 a.m. – 5:00 p.m. by appointment

-Health Service provides outpatient care to all registered undergraduate students to promote optimum physical, emotional, intellectual, and social well-being through primary health care.
+Bard Health Service provides outpatient care to currently registered students during their academic year to promote optimal physical, emotional, intellectual, and social well-being through primary health care.
 The office is staffed by four nurse practitioners and a part-time physician and is supported by an office manager and a receptionist.

 In case of a medical emergency, call the Bard Emergency Number at 845-758-7777 for evaluation by Bard EMS and/or transportation to Northern Dutchess Hospital.
 Students under 18 years old need to have parental authorization (on admission paperwork for Health Service) for emergency treatments.

 Allergy Clinic Allergy injections or other prescribed medications may be administered by the Health Service by appointment.
-A written statement and schedule from the prescribing physician must be submitted.
+A written statement and schedule from the prescribing allergy specialist must be submitted.
 Students must supply and pay for their own medication through their allergist office.

 Medical Equipment For a fee, students may obtain the following medical equipment from the Health Service: crutches $30, canes $10, heating pads $20, peak flow meters $25, opti chambers $14, or thermometers $5.
 Students should call to make an appointment to purchase this equipment.

 Medical Expenses: The College charges all undergraduate students a health fee.
 This allows access to the Health Service.
 Additional fees may apply for medications, immunizations, and some testing performed at Health Service.
 These fees will be charged to a student’s account in the Bursar’s Office.